Contextual Risk Scoring: A Smarter Approach to Prioritizing Security Issues

 We all know we need to prioritize vulnerabilities, but for security analysts, this is not always easy.

 In this blog we’ll discuss the challenges of effective risk scoring of security threats, and AppSOC’s next-generation prioritization tools, driven by our unique Contextual Risk Engine (CoRE).
-You can also view a demo video to see how to prioritize vulnerabilities in real-time, offering insights into how to prioritize security vulnerabilities effectively.
+You can also view a demo video to see how to prioritize vulnerabilities in real-time, offering insights into how to prioritize security vulnerabilities effectively, demonstrating how to prioritize security vulnerabilities effectively.

 There are often far too many vulnerabilities and threats for humans to follow-up on, and you simply can’t patch everything.
 So how can you intelligently prioritize vulnerabilities with this tsunami of data?
 Understanding how to prioritize vulnerabilities effectively is key to managing these challenges.

 There are many products that can detect vulnerabilities, threats, misconfigurations, and other problems, and they usually add some level of prioritization.
-But when you put together the dozens of tools that many organizations use, there is far too much noise, and far too many “red alert” issues to manage.
+But when you put together the dozens of tools that many organizations use, there is far too much noise, and far too many red alert issues to manage, making it challenging to prioritize vulnerabilities effectively.

 The AppSOC platform uses advanced technology to solve these nagging problems: aggregating risk scoring from multiple sources, incorporating business context, reducing noise, and effectively prioritizing vulnerabilities, especially the most critical ones that need immediate attention.
 This approach helps in achieving a precise vulnerability prioritization score.